10 Pediatric OT + PT Approved Tips to Help Prevent Flat Head Syndrome in Babies

 If you’re concerned about your baby’s head shape or movements, you are not alone.
 Early intervention makes a big difference.
 Specialized Pediatric OTs and PTs are trained to support you with head shape, positioning, and early motor development.

 Remember: You’re not doing anything wrong—babies are just little creatures of habit and have their preferences from in-utero positioning, fascial strain, and birth impact.
-With a few small tweaks, you can support their growth and development beautifully.

 If your baby does need a helmet, please seek therapeutic support alongside the cranial molding process for best outcomes!